.

 A 45-metre white marble statue overlooking the island.

-The 45-metre-high white marble Big Buddha sits on top of Nakkerd Hill in the south of Phuket.
+Phuket is famous for the 45-metre-high white marble Big Buddha that sits on top of Nakkerd Hill in the south of the island.
 It is one of the most photographed landmarks on the island.
 The panoramic view from the top covers Chalong Bay, Kata, Karon and the hills stretching north.
 Big Buddha reopened in March 2026 after being closed following a landslide in August 2024.
 The site is now managed by Wat Kittisangharam and is open from 9 am to 6 pm.
 Dress modestly (shoulders and knees covered) as it is an active place of worship.

 Read More!